guillain/CoreBot-framework/doc/controller.md

 Check if the message match with the pattern and the context
 - `./app/controller/hears`

-Hears controller contains two specific options to be used by the loader the template:
+Hears controller contains four specific options to be used by the loader the template:
+- pattern: array of regular expression.
+It must match with the chat to trigger the controller
+- from: array of sources of message.
+It must match with the chat context to trigger the controller
+- privilege: array of privilege (role).
+It must be associated with existing people or with the default one
+- access_list: array of ACL.
+It must match with existing access_list declare in the global configuration file.
 ```
   "listener": {
     "pattern": ["^myfeature$", "[0-9]*5"],
-    "from": ["direct_message", "group_message"]
+    "from": ["direct_message", "group_message"],
+    "privilege": ["user"],
+    "access_list": ["default"]
   }
 ```

 #### run.js
 ```
 // Exports controller function as scenario